Skip to content

 • MCP often adds more latency and token overhead than skill + CLI flows because the model has to manage more tool-call round trips and tool result payloads.

-Use the CLI when your agent already has terminal access and is comfortable executing commands.
+Use the CLI when your AI agent already has terminal access and is comfortable executing commands.

 CLI is usually the best fit when:

-• your agent already lives in a shell-first environment
+• your AI agent already lives in a shell-first environment

 • you want predictable command output